prathameshk30/Python-for-Finance/README.md

-## This Git Repo is for basic Python Simulation in Finance Domain.
+## This Repo contains Finance simulation using python